 GOP pours cash into bid to repeal California gas tax hike – and save House majority

-A campaign to repeal California's controversial gas tax hike could be Republicans' golden ticket to save the Golden State – and possibly the House itself – from a Democratic wave.
+A campaign to repeal California's gas tax hike could be Republicans' golden ticket to save the Golden State -- and the U.S. House -- from a Democratic wave.

-House Majority Leader Kevin McCarthy, R-Calif., and other Washington Republicans are putting big money behind the repeal push, ahead of the November election.
-The hope is to rally GOP voters to the polls in opposition to the tax hike -- which, in turn, could help thwart Democratic plans to pick off Republican-held seats across the state.
+House Majority Leader Kevin McCarthy and other top Republicans are putting big money behind an effort get an initiative on the November ballot to repeal the new state gas tax.
+They hope the effort to rally GOP voters to the polls in opposition to the increase will also help thwart Democrats' efforts to win a handful of Republican-held seats across the state, toward the larger goal of taking the House.

-While political analysts see Democrats as having a strong chance at taking over the House in the midterms, failure in California would undoubtedly hurt those chances.

-McCarthy has given $300,000 to the repeal initiative, which consists of Give Voters a Voice and the group Reject the Gas Tax, according to Ballotpedia.
+McCarthy, R-Calif., has given $300,000 to the repeal initiative, which consists of the groups Give Voters a Voice and Reject the Gas Tax, according to Ballotpedia.
 They have collectively raised $2.19 million.

 CLICK FOR SENATE RACE RATINGS, FULL MIDTERM COVERAGE

-Supporters have rallied to gather the required 585,407 valid voter signatures to get the repeal question on the November ballot and claim they submitted well over that amount in late April.
+Supporters need 585,407 valid voter signatures to get the repeal question on the November ballot and in mid-April submitted an estimated 900,000 signed petitions for verification.

 “This is a wake-up call,” Carl DeMaio, a conservative San Diego radio host who has led the repeal drive, said when helping deliver 15 boxes full of signed petitions to a Southern California government office building.